geoffmunn/terra.py/docs/guides/custom_key.rst

 * External signing

-    **Scenario:** The transaction signing is to be performed outside the Python program running Terra Classic SDK, such as signing via hardware wallet (Ledger, Trezor), etc.
+    **Scenario:** The transaction signing is to be performed outside the Python program running the Terra Classic SDK, such as signing via hardware wallet (Ledger, Trezor), etc.

 * Alternative signing algorithm

-    **Scenario:** Terra Classic account you need to sign transactions for requires a signature algorithm other than ECDSA on Secp256k1, such as Threshold Multisig or Ed25519.
+    **Scenario:** The Terra Classic account you need to sign transactions for requires a signature algorithm other than ECDSA on Secp256k1, such as Threshold Multisig or Ed25519.